michaeln014/cse15l-lab-reports/lab3-report.md

 ![Image](Code_0509_015500.png)

 The first command, `grep -n e something.txt`, shows the line number of each line that has the character "e" in it.
 The second command, `grep -n o something.txt`, also outputs each line's line number.
-This is especially useful when looking for lines that have a specific character or word in a long text file or code file.
+This is especially useful when looking for lines that have a specific character or word in a long text file or code file and need to find what line number it is.

 A fourth command-line option that can be used with `grep` is `-c`.
 It doesn't output the lines that fit the given input, but instead outputs the total amount of lines that fit the given input.
 An example of `grep -c` in use for the following text file is: